bvn-architecture/PluginsDocumentation/docs/_docs/2017-06-05-Nepean Hospital.markdown

 ## Titleblocks - Room Layout sheets

 These titleblocks come in A2 and A3 sizes and have a sign off bar for SD and one for DD incorporated.
-Both titleblocks have proeprties adjusting the sign off bar as follows:
+Both titleblocks have properties adjusting the sign off bar as follows:

 | Property | use |
 | SignOff_HealthPlanningConsultant | Contains the name of the health planning consultant to be shown in the sign off bar. |